 If you work in an occupation that exposes you to crystalline silica, get medical attention right away if you experience symptoms associated with silicosis or other lung disorders.
 Silicosis is a dangerous disease, and there is currently no known cure.
 However, with timely diagnosis and treatment, symptoms can be managed.

 After getting medical attention, contact a silicosis lawyer to discuss your condition.
-Workers who have developed silicosis may have been exposed to the toxic dust as a result of inadequate safety and health measures by their employer.
-In such cases, the worker and his or her family may be entitled to compensation for the harm caused.
+Workers who have silicosis may have been exposed to the toxic dust as a result of inadequate safety and health measures by their employer.
+In such cases, the worker and his or her family may qualify for compensation for the harm caused.